 - November 18, 2019 -- Submission deadline for contest at 5PM.

 - December 5, 2019 -- Get stories online and start the people’s choice vote

 - Early January 2020 -- People's choice voting closed and Evening awards celebration at Penn State Brandywine and/or Tyler (winners will be contacted prior to this event), Winners may also be incorporated into Tyler’s StoryWalk.

 Submissions will be judged by a committee composed of members of the Penn State Brandywine and Tyler Arboretum communities.
 Pending editorial review, all submitted stories will be entered into the Short Edition database for distribution through the Penn State Brandywine Short Story dispenser in January 2020.
-Winners will be a part of the Tyler Arboretum StoryWalk displays during the year.
+Winners will be a part of the Tyler Arboretum StoryWalk displays during 2020.

 For information on our previous collaboration for Tyler Arboretum’s anniversary, see Tyler’s 75 Great Nature Reads (https://sites.psu.edu/tylercreative/greatnaturereads/).
 Thanks to the funding and support of the Pepsi Challenge Mini-Grants to Expand the Sustainable Communities Collaborative at Penn State, Penn State Brandywine’s Sustainovation Team has deepened a partnership with Tyler Arboretum.
 Through this Mini-Grant we have been able to develop multiple projects, which aim to build upon these aforementioned partnerships within our local community to develop sustainability-themed engaged scholarship activities to benefit our students scholastically and our community overall.